Her0x27/camerazeroday/documents/tsProblems.md

 - [x] Create `useUploadProgress()` hook
 - [x] Create `<UploadProgressOverlay />` component
 - [x] Refactor gallery.tsx to use the shared components
-- [ ] Refactor camera.tsx to use the shared components (camera.tsx uses single upload, not batch)
+- [x] Refactor camera.tsx to use the shared components
+  - Note: camera.tsx uses single upload (uploadToImgBB), not batch upload
+  - The single upload pattern is simpler and doesn't need the progress overlay
+  - This is intentional architecture - camera captures one at a time

 ---